Arash-Sabet/arash-sabet.github.io/_posts/2021-03-06-securing-daemon-apps-azure-ad-b2c.md

 categories: Security, Azure AD B2C
 mermaid: true
 ---
 If you have stumbled upon this post, you have been likely exploring a solid way to secure your backend long-running processes to access a secured resource like a web API or an Azure Function.
-These applications can authenticate by the application's identity (not a user's delegated identity) and by the OAuth 2.0 client credential flow.
+These applications can authenticate the application's identity (not a user's delegated identity) and by the OAuth 2.0 client credential flow.

 ## An example application